zachpmanson/zachpmanson.github.io/blog/minecraftle-v1.1/minecraftle-v1.1.md

 It was some of the first JavaScript I ever wrote and it reflects that, much of the old code makes me want to cringe.
 With the benefit of 6 months professionally working on large TypeScript projects, Minecraftle seems quaint (and somewhat shocking that it even works).

-Regardless, it holds a place in my heart as my webdev project with any complexity and is likely responsible for getting my foot in the door at my current job.
+Regardless, it holds a place in my heart as my first webdev project with any complexity and is likely responsible for getting my foot in the door at my current job.
 For this reason I am willing to continue tending the garden it occupies.